semanticarts/gist/docs/Contributing.md

 ### Creating the Pull Request (PR)

 - Once your work is ready to be merged into develop, you will create a pull request (PR).
-- Before submitting the PR, you should ensure that you have (a) merged develop into your working branch, as above [during implementation](#commits-pushes-and-merges), and (b) run the serializer.
+- Before submitting the PR, you should ensure that you have (a) merged or rebased develop into your working branch, as above [during implementation](#commits-pushes-and-merges), and (b) run the serializer.
 The latter _should_ be unnecessary, since the serializer should have been run before every commit, but running it again protects against having forgotten at some point.
 - Submit the PR to develop.
 - If the issue(s) addressed by the PR is(are) slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate release management.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).